devops-status-mcp-server

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two concise sentences: first states purpose and function, second gives usage context.
-No wasted words, front-loaded.
+Two sentences: first states main purpose clearly, second adds usage context and built-in knowledge.
+No wasted words, front-loaded, efficient.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.